ChrisSchulze/portfolio/portfolio/works/project-3.md

 thumbnail: "/upload/DHB_Designs_1.jpg"
 year: '2018'
 categories:
-- UX
+- UX Concept
+- " Design Lead"
 description: A bold and ballsy brand
 description_second_line: ''
+services: Information Architecture, Look & Feel

 ---
 ### Issue

 <p class="lead">When we rebranded the DHB their new website was already in the making.
-The design was a mess and the information architecture was obscure.</p>
+The design was a faceless and the information architecture needed to be improved.</p>

 ### Approach